flairNLP/fundus/docs/4_how_to_search_for_publishers.md

 This tutorial will show you how to search for specific publishers in the `PublisherCollection`.

 ## Using `search()`

-There a quite a few differences between the publishers, especially in the attributes the underlying parser supports.
+There are quite a few differences between the publishers, especially in the attributes the underlying parser supports.
 You can search through the collection to get only publishers fitting your use case by utilizing the `search()` method.

 Let's get some publishers based in the US, supporting an attribute called `topics` and `NewsMap` as a source, and use them to initialize a crawler afterward.

 ````python
 from fundus import Crawler, PublisherCollection, NewsMap